 My grandmother was punished

-I understand some of the Catalan people’s call for independence from Spain and I understand the reluctance of the Spanish government to let them vote for change.
+I do understand some of the Catalan people’s call for independence from Spain and I also understand the reluctance of the Spanish government to let them vote for change.
 But I will never understand how, in a democracy, a government can instruct its police force or army to turn on peaceful protesters with violence.
 I was there on Sunday 1st October.
 I witnessed first hand the feelings of horror, shame and disbelief that shook the region.

 The (illegal) Catalan referendum.